SkyKlokwork/Postgres-Api/README.md

-# Postgres-API
+# Live-Chat-API
-An example app to learn Postgres and how to write a Dotnet 8/9 Web Api to interact with it.
+An example project meant to learn dotnet 8/9, Postgres, and Redis.
-Includes authenticating user connections.